 Medication adherence and compliance is one of the many patient outcomes that pharmacists have an immense impact on.
 Half of all patients with chronic diseases do not take their medications as prescribed.
 Pharmacists play an important role in achieving positive health outcomes, such as fewer hospitalizations, less disease progression and fewer co-morbidities, by being accessible and building relationships with patients.
 Pharmacists in the field of research also utilize retrospective data to identify and assess target patient populations who are not appropriately adherent or compliant with their medications.

 Pharmacists play a key role in helping patients feel better and are an integral part of every community.
 According to recent Gallup Polls, pharmacists’ honesty and ethics were rated highly by a large majority of Americans.
 Pharmacists are the most accessible health professionals and are visible leaders in most communities.
-This is why it is PCOM’s college of pharmacy’s mission “to educate and train caring, competent and proactive generalist pharmacists who contribute to the health and well-being of the residents and to support the needs of the underserved of Georgia, the Southeast region and society at-large."
+This is why it is the PCOM School of Pharmacy’s mission “to educate and train caring, competent and proactive generalist pharmacists who contribute to the health and well-being of the residents and to support the needs of the underserved of Georgia, the Southeast region and society at-large."
 Our faculty and students uphold this mission by participating in health fairs and brown bag events throughout our communities.

 The variety of career opportunities within the field of pharmacy is very diverse.
 While the majority of pharmacists (45 percent) work in an independent or retail chain community pharmacy, many others have explored or created new opportunities for themselves.
 Various healthcare environments for pharmacists include but are not limited to managed care organizations, hospitals, nursing homes, the pharmaceutical industry, colleges and the federal government.
 Pharmacists work in direct patient care, research, and as part of the legislative process advancing our profession forward.
 Pharmacists play key leadership roles in all aspects of the healthcare system.